Inbibo/adonisfx_docs/docs/maya/muscle.md

 </figure>

 > [!NOTE]
-> - The attachment weights are normalised at each vertex.
+> - The attachment weights are normalized at each vertex.
 This normalization is applied when a stroke is finished.
 The use of the AdonisFX Paint Tool is mandatory for that.
 > - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalization overriding them in further strokes.

 ## Debugger

-In order to better visualise deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the attribute editor.
+In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the attribute editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature to be visualised, choose it from the list provided in *Features*.
-The features that can be visualised with the debugger in the AdnMuscle deformer are:
+To select the specific feature to be visualized, choose it from the list provided in *Features*.
+The features that can be visualized with the debugger in the AdnMuscle deformer are:

  - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point at rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.